lameuler/astro-pdf/docs/src/content/generating-many-pdfs.md

 ---
 title: Generating Many PDFs
+description: Configure astro-pdf to generate as many PDFs as possible.
+This can involve limiting concurrency, increasing timeouts, and allowing retries when errors occur.
 ---

 By default, `astro-pdf` tries to load and process all pages in parallel.
 This helps to speed up build times, but can lead to issues when you need to generate a large number of PDF files.
 As Puppeteer cannot handle too many page loads at once, the loading may time out after the default navigation timeout of 30 seconds.